cablehead/ndyg.ca/how-do-you-make-a-living.md

 communities, such as families and close groups of friends, by bypassing the need for widespread adoption and network effects.

 In close-knit groups, tech enthusiasts often scout for new software and serve as the community’s tech guides.
 They usually recommend free, ad-supported groupware to avoid financial commitment.
-However, proposing a paid service is challenging due to the need for unanimous agreement on payment.
+Proposing a paid service is challenging due to the need for unanimous agreement on payment.

 This model overcomes that hurdle by having tech enthusiasts act as benefactors, covering the subscription fee for the entire group.
 This allows the community to